emorgan05/books-reviews/README.md

 ```

 ## Dev Notes
-> The public API I chose to work with is the New York Times Books API: https://developer.nytimes.com/docs/books-product/1/overview
+The public API I chose to work with is the New York Times Books API: https://developer.nytimes.com/docs/books-product/1/overview
-> The two parameters that the user can change are the list (there are more than 20 choices ranging from topics like Hardcover Fiction to Young Adult), and the date.
+The two parameters that the user can change are the list (there are more than 20 choices ranging from topics like Hardcover Fiction to Young Adult), and the date.
 I chose to make the date a "time-machine" style, where the user can choose the current date or travel back in time 1 - 5 years.
-> Technology used: VueJS, ElementUI (a styling library), and axios
+Technology used: VueJS, ElementUI (a styling library), and axios
-> With more time, I would do a lot more to expand this:
+With more time, I would do a lot more to expand this:
+1. Security with the api-key
-1. I don't like the library styling of the dropdowns.
+2. I don't like the library styling of the dropdowns.
 I would change that.
-2. I would also make sure that when the user chooses a parameter, it would show in the dropdown field.
+3. I would also make sure that when the user chooses a parameter, it would show in the dropdown field.
 The current is poor User Experience.
-3. I want a loading indicator for the books list.
+4. I want a loading indicator for the books list.
-4. I like the simple styling of the page because it looks like how a newspaper would present the list.
+5. I like the simple styling of the page because it looks like how a newspaper would present the list.
 But there is a lot more that I could do with the list.
   a.
 I'd make the title clickable, so the user can open details about each title.
 The API returns title, author, summary, a picture, links to purchase, and links to book reviews.